thejsway/thejsway/manuscript/chapter02.md

 * A **variable** is an information storage area.
 Every variable has a **name**, a **value** and a **type**.
 In JavaScript, the type of a variable is deduced from the value stored in it: JavaScript is a **dynamically typed** language.

 * A variable is declared using the `let` keyword followed by the variable name.
-To declare a **constant** (a variable whose initial value must never change), it's better to use the `const` keyword instead.
+To declare a **constant** (a variable whose initial value will never change), it's better to use the `const` keyword instead.

 * To give a value to a variable, we use the **assignment operator** `=`.
 For number variables, the operators `+=` and `++` can **increment** (increase by 1) their value.